maxfarrens/continuous-rater-book/_sources/Serving_video_stimuli/Serving_video_stimuli_localhost_page1.md

 ## Testing with local files

 When testing the app locally, it can be helpful to use stimuli directly available on your computer rather than dealing with storage, serving and CDNs.
-To accomplish this, when you create your stimuli table in Firebase (see Building a stimuli table in Firebase), fill in the local absolute path to a video stimulus (e.g. '/Users/maxf/Desktop/videos/MOVIE_NAME.mp4') in lieu of a URL.
+However, there are security issues associated with this, and so you still need to "serve" your local stimuli to use them with the app.
+To accomplish this, you can use a web server that runs offline locally (like [this](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/related) one!), and upload a local folder of your stimuli to that server.
+You can then access each stimulus through that server.
+When you create your stimuli table in Firebase (see Building a stimuli table in Firebase), fill in the local server URL to each video stimulus as the Value.

 ## Using AWS for serving